 We find further evidence to suggest that the degree to which group composition matters may vary by gender.
-Figures 4a and 4b compare the share of mixed-gender groups that reached the contribution threshold to the share of male only groups (Figure 4a) and the share of female only groups (Figure 4b).
+The left panel and right panel of Figure 4 compare the share of mixed-gender groups that reached the contribution threshold to the share of male-only groups (left panel) and the share of female-only groups (right panel).
 We see the wedge is driven entirely by female groups: women appear more likely to contribute at higher levels when playing among other women vis-à-vis mixed-gender settings.
 While this wedge decreases over game-play rounds, it is the increasing contributions in mixed-group games that makes up the difference.

 Figure 4.
 Comparison of share of mixed-gender groups that reached contribution threshold to share of entirely male groups (left panel) and share of entirely female groups (right panel)

 Our findings have important implications for policymakers:

 - Sanitation messaging may be more effective if it highlights benefits to neighbours and friends, along with private benefits.
 Group composition appeared to motivate sanitation investments early during game play.
 Utilising existing social structures in policy design may have returns in public health messaging.